gmcpeak/architecture-project/README.md

 ## Environment
-I advise you to use [IntelliJ](https://www.jetbrains.com/idea/) We are using [https://maven.apache.org/what-is-maven.html](Maven) and openjdk@18.
+I advise you to use [IntelliJ](https://www.jetbrains.com/idea/) We are using [Maven](https://maven.apache.org/what-is-maven.html).
 It is a tool to build and manage Java Projects.It also allows us to manage dependencies :)

+We are also using [https://jdk.java.net/18/](openjdk@18).

 ### Install openjdk@18
 [https://jdk.java.net/18/](Link to openjdk@18)